Chapter 1 Resurrections

 “Actually, I do.
 But this isn’t about me.
 We aren’t here to condemn you.”

 “So, if I’m guilty?
-Then give me what I deserve?
+Then give me what I deserve.
 If you’re really God, then you can strike me, or torment me, or snuff me out!
 Yes, I had a shit life.
 Well done!
 Well done God for giving me a shit life.”
 Yuri sarcastically clapped his hands in mock applause.

 Jesus looked Yuri firmly in the eye.

-“Yuri, I know you…”
+“Yuri, I realise you…”

 Jesus nodded.